google/rune/doc/rune4python.md

 If you further define an Edge class and want a directed graph, you can add two additional relationships:

-	relation DoublyLinked Node:from Edge:out cascad
+	relation DoublyLinked Node:from Edge:out cascade
-	relation DoublyLinked Node:to Edge:in cascad
+	relation DoublyLinked Node:to Edge:in cascade

 This means that Node has an outEdges iterator, and an inEdges iterator: